MicrosoftDocs/PowerShell-Docs-DSC/dsc/dsc-1.1/PSDesiredStateConfiguration/About/about_Classes_and_DSC.md

 - Generate and handle exceptions by using formal mechanisms, and at the right level.

-## DEFINE DSC RESOURCES WITH CLASSES
+## Define DSC resources with classes

 Apart from syntax changes, the major differences between a class-defined DSC resource and a cmdlet DSC resource provider are the following items: